Table of Contents

-The third advantage of human learning discussed by the researchers is our human ability to “learn-to-learn” or, in other words, adapt to our surroundings to understand quickly how to succeed in varying circumstances.
+The third advantage of human learning discussed by the researchers is the human ability to “learn-to-learn” or, in other words, adapt to surroundings to understand quickly how to succeed in varying circumstances.
 The “Building Machines” article uses the example of the famous MNIST character recognition challenge to support their theory on human excellence in the field of “learning-to-learn.”

 Today, AI still struggles to distinguish handwritten from printed characters.
-Likewise, while we have the ability to train AI on large datasets to recognize a majority of characters in a test, the article identifies two reasons why humans still beat AI in character recognition tests (and why that won’t change any time soon):
+Likewise, while you have the ability to train AI on large datasets to recognize a majority of characters in a test, the article identifies two reasons why humans still beat AI in character recognition tests (and why that won’t change any time soon):

-- Humans learn more faster.
+- Humans learn faster.
 AI must be trained on datasets with thousands of characters to even come close to human-level performance in character recognition.
-Humans, on the other hand, can learn a lot from a single handwritten character and even go on to apply our knowledge generally to other similar, handwritten characters.
+Humans, on the other hand, can learn a lot from a single handwritten character and even go on to apply knowledge generally to other similar, handwritten characters.